 Five Tips for Funding a Vacation

 1. The change jar: It’s not groundbreaking, but it works.
-Here’s an eye-opening stat: Putting $1.37 per day into your change jar adds up to $500 in a year!
+Here’s an eye-opening stat: Putting $1.37 daily into your change jar adds up to $500 annually!

-3. Set up a dedicated savings account: You could do this in your current bank account, or use one of several online services that are tailor-made for vacation savings.
-Have the money transferred directly from each paycheck so that you’re always saving on schedule.
+3. Set up a dedicated savings account: You could do this in your current bank account or use one of several tailor-made online services for vacation savings.
+Has the money transferred directly from each paycheck so you’re always saving on schedule?

 5. Volunteer: Your church or community center probably organizes low-cost vacations where you can visit a new place and do some good by giving back to the community.